JJukE/Analysis_of_Spindle_Motor_Failure/README.md

 <img src="./Images/rel_cluster_number_time_k5.png" />

-As you see, the green-colored clutser is redundant.
+As you see, the lightgreen-colored clutser is redundant.

 * Result